valango/eventist/README.md

 * ***Returns:*** `undefined` or the value returned by any handler.

 ### send ( [callback ,] event {, arguments} )
-Put event into queue to be emitted asynchronously.
-If *callback* is supplied, then Eventist will invoke it with the following argument values:
+Put event into queue to be called *asynchronously* on the next timer tick.
+If *callback* is supplied,
+then Eventist will invoke it with the following argument values:

 * `null` or the exception value if one was caught;